Potato Chip Rock Hike (San Diego)

 What You Need For the Hike

 There is no shade on the trail and it can get brutally hot here (which is another reason to leave early).
-Here’s what you need for the hike:
+I see people doing this with a single bottle of water and it’s just not enough.
+Bring at least 1L of water, I bring 3L.

 Potato Chip Rock Trail Maps